Best time for Northern Lights in Norway

 Booking your flight from Ivalo to Helsinki with Finnair in combination with your international flight is a more affordable option.

 We can add a Helsinki and Tallinn, Estonia independent extension after this tour finishes.
-Flights from Ivalo to Helsinki, 2 nights at the GLO Hotel in Helsinki and a day trip to Tallinn, Estonia from approximately AUD 790, USD 550 and EU 470 per person.
+Flights from Ivalo to Helsinki, 2 nights in Helsinki and a day trip to Tallinn, Estonia.

 Arrive Oslo and make your own way to your central hotel in the heart of Oslo.
 The Norwegian capital has a great deal to offer the discerning traveller.
 If you arrive early, we can recommend a walk around the centre of town to view the Parliament, the Castle & the Harbour area.
 Check in will be between 10am - 3pm.
 Close to the hotel, climb the new Opera House for a chance to orient yourself to this small capital.
 If you have a few hours, we suggest heading to close by beautiful peninsula of Bygdøy by ferry to visit the Fram Museum this afternoon.